mkdoc/mkout/README.md

 Renders an abstract syntax tree to JSON.

-By default prints a compact JSON document, pass `indent` for less compact
+By default prints a compact JSON document, pass `indent` for indented
 output:

 ```javascript